scorecard-ai/scorecard-python/README.md

 ```

 ## Handling Exceptions
-All exceptions thrown by the SDK will sublcass [scorecard.ApiError](./src/scorecard/core/api_error.py).
+All exceptions thrown by the SDK will subclass [scorecard.ApiError](./src/scorecard/core/api_error.py).

 ```python
 from scorecard.core import ApiError